 Review State of the Market Report and consider necessary recommendations.

-Pursue policies and market rules that encourage the appropriate implementation of load resources, energy storage resources, distributed resources, and other emerging technologies.
+Pursue policies and market rules that encourage the appropriate integration of load resources, energy storage resources, distributed resources, and other emerging technologies.

 Promote access to ERCOT markets by evaluating potential barriers to entry.